EloGank/lol-php-api-client/README.md

 This example is available in the file `examples/index.php`.

 **Note 1:** use `192.168.100.10` instead of `127.0.0.1` if you using Virtual Machine for the API server.
 **Note 2:** a `ConnectionException` can be thrown if there is a problem with the server (timeout or connection refused, for example).
-Be sure to handle this case by surrounding with a try/catch.
+Be sure to handle this case by surrounding with a try/catch and set the timeout in the `Client::__construct()` when an API client timeout.

 ``` php
 // examples/index.php